 Our natural feed and natural finishing process takes longer than conventional hormone-induced growth and fattening processes common today.
-We never add any hormones or antibiotics in our feed, only natural Non GMO grains.
+We never add unnatural ingredients or antibiotics in our feed, only natural Non GMO grains and corn fodder.

 While our animals are restricted to feeding areas when eating grain, they're never over-crowded in enclosed areas.
 The finishing barns are light and airy with no solid walls and plenty of light and fresh air.
 Bedding is sawdust which is removed and replaced regularly to provide solid footing for our cattle.
 Manure is removed and spread on hay ground to fertilize the soil and make our hay really grow.

 Todd and Beth at Shafer Farms grow all of our Non GMO corn at their farm outside Zanesville Ohio.

 What is the Non GMO Movement All About?